-The purpose of our paper was to examine the efficacy of a digitally distributed recruitment method to engage a large, cross-regional network of community partners.
+The purpose of our study was to examine the efficacy of a digitally DRM to engage a large, cross-regional network of community partners.
 We first describe any observable differences in our recruitment method.
 We then compare our recruitment data with existing benchmarks, determine predictors of this recruitment success, and, finally, identify possible biases in our recruitment.